A different way to travel: dogsledding in Yukon

 When you first think about sled dogs, “cute” and “friendly” are a few words that probably come to mind.
 That perception won’t change, but when you step onto that sled, you’ll quickly come to appreciate the real power and resilience of these canines as well.

-Step onto a sprawling 40-hectare ranch -- home to Frank Turner, dogsled race champion and icon of the North, and his 130 energetic Alaskan huskies.
-Soon, these will become your huskies.
+Step onto a sprawling 40-hectare ranch--home to Frank Turner, dogsled race champion and icon of the North, and his 130 energetic Alaskan huskies.
+Soon, these will become your huskies too.
 You'll be their trainer, a real member of the team charged with the dogs' care and the lucky one who receives their affection.
-Expect your heart to warm even in the chilly winter as you bond with dozens of lovable sled dogs.
+Expect your heart to warm even in the frozen winter as you bond with dozens of lovable sled dogs.
 This is Muktuk Adventures' Rookie for a Day experience.

 Under the eye of an experienced guide, you’ll learn the traditional ways of a sled-dog musher.
 You’ll run with the powerful canines, giving them the exercise they need to traverse the boundless north.
 You’ll also satisfy their relentless appetites with hands on-feeding.
 Prepare the hardy huskies for dogsled adventures; welcome their tired bodies as they return home.
 This is what it means to be a rookie for a day.

-For a quicker experience, enjoy a dog sled workshop or ride at the annual Yukon Sugar Rendezvous.
+For a less immersive experience, enjoy a dog sled workshop or ride at the annual Yukon Sugar Rendezvous.
 This winter celebration allows people to shake off the cold and enjoy food, music and a number of activities.

 While mushing a dogsled team is must, you can also enjoy the activity as a spectator.
-Cheer from the sidelines of the punishing 1,000 mile Yukon Quest sled dog race -- the insane event won by Muktuk Adventures' Frank Turner.
-Then there's the annual Percy DeWolfe Memorial Mail Race, which sees dog sled teams travel 200 miles from Dawson City in the Yukon to Eagle, Alaska and back.
-The race follows a historic mail route traveled by DeWolfe between 1910 and 1949.
+Cheer from the sidelines of the punishing 1,000 mile Yukon Quest sled dog race--the legendarily tough event won by Muktuk Adventures' indomitable Frank Turner.
+Then there's the annual Percy DeWolfe Memorial Mail Race, which sees dog sled teams travel 338 kilometres from Dawson City in the Yukon to Eagle, Alaska and back.
+The race follows a historic mail route travelled by DeWolfe between 1910 and 1949.
 Like him, racers could be exposed in to temperatures varying from -40 to 50 degrees.
-Thankfully, as a spectator you can watch the competitors head out at impressive speeds, while you head inside for a warm coffee.
+Thankfully, as a spectator you can watch the competitors head out at impressive speeds, then head inside for a hot chocolate.